OhioBob/Grannus-Expansion-Pack/README.md

 2. If reusing an existing install, empty the GameData folder of all contents but for the folder [KSP]\GameData\Squad\.
 If starting with an entirely new install, is it recommended that you run KSP once with no mods installed before proceeding.

-3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/).
+3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/tag/release-1.8.1-1), or [Kopernicus Continued](https://github.com/prestja/Kopernicus/releases/).
 The Kopernicus version number must match the KSP version number, e.g. 1.8.1-x.

 4. Install by copying from [Kopernicus Download]\GameData\ to [KSP]\GameData\ the following folders and files:
    * Kopernicus